syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Show spinner while exporting

-Displaying a spinner while exporting in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid enhances the experience by providing visual indication during the export process.
+Displaying a spinner while exporting in the Angular Data Grid enhances the experience by providing visual indication during the export process.
 This indicates the export progress and prevents confusion about operation status.

 To show or hide a spinner while exporting the grid, use the [showSpinner](https://ej2.syncfusion.com/angular/documentation/api/grid#showspinner) and [hideSpinner](https://ej2.syncfusion.com/angular/documentation/api/grid#hidespinner) methods within the [toolbarClick](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbarclick) event.